 It’s no secret that beards have become one of the most popular trends for men, with their ability to completely change your aesthetic.
-The awesome thing about beards is that there is a style of beard for every man.
-Whether you’re after something tough or a little more subtle, our guide to diffrent beard styles has your chinny-chin-chin covered.
-Literally.
+The remarkable thing is that there is a beard style for every man.
+Whether you’re after something tough or a little more subtle, our guide to different beard styles has your chinny-chin-chin covered.

-With its origins in biker subculture, a biker beard can be a dramatic option to really change things up if you’re after something a little different.
-The biker beard relies on extra length from the chin area, so you will need to shape your facial hair accordingly.
-Whilst not many tend to opt for the biker beard, Brad Pitt has had some luck pulling this beard style off.
+With its origins in biker subculture, a biker beard can be a dramatic option to change things up if you’re after something a little different.
+The biker beard relies on the extra hair length on the chin area, so you will need to shape your facial hair accordingly.
+While not many tend to opt for the biker beard, Brad Pitt has had some luck pulling this beard style off.

 If you’ve shaved your head, a beard can work to add dimension to your mug.
 A beard will afford you more character when it comes to your looks, working to lend texture and frame your face effectively.
 It goes without saying, but you will need to recognise what suits your face shape and whether a beard will complement your shaved head or not.
 The best way to find out is to grow your beard out, and gradually you will be able to determine whether facial hair is a good idea.
 Jason Statham is a good reference for those wanting to enhance a shaved head with a stubble.